Josecc/caster/README.md

 I really just need a way to cast Pluralsight videos.
 I could not find one that worked well, then I came across "Roku URL Player and Remore", and its great but it needs the exact link for the video.

-I want to use the roku app they have (endpoint `/launch/63126?myurl=[encoded url]`) with this google extension and implement the following extre features:
+I want to use the roku app to play vdeos (endpoint `/launch/63126?myurl=[encoded url]`) with this google extension and implement the following extra features:

  * Don't type the url, but have the extension figure it out automatically
  * Have a control remote